miguecoll/kafka-mirror-maker/README.md

 * GROUPID="xxxx"
 * WHITELIST="xxxx"

-NOTE: $WHITELIST will be used the same way as defined on kafka mirror-maker documentation.
-[Kafka Documentation]https://kafka.apache.org/documentation/#basic_ops_mirror_maker)
+NOTE: $WHITELIST is bypassed to kafka mirror-maker.
+Therfore follow the recomendations on the official documentation.
+[Kafka Documentation](https://kafka.apache.org/documentation/#basic_ops_mirror_maker)

 >Note that we specify the list of topics with the --whitelist option.
 This option allows any regular expression using Java-style regular expressions.
 So you could mirror two topics named A and B using --whitelist 'A|B'.
 Or you could mirror all topics using --whitelist '*'.
 Make sure to quote any regular expression to ensure the shell doesn't try to expand it as a file path.
 For convenience we allow the use of ',' instead of '|' to specify a list of topics.